 Alcohol Control Areas

 The following areas show where an alcohol control area is in place.
 People are not allowed to drink or possess alcohol in theses alcohol control areas, whether in the open or in a car during the hours stipulated on the map.
-This does not apply to the lawful transportation of alcohol.
+This does not apply to travelling alcohol.

 Alcohol Bylaw Review 2018